What causes the Northern Lights?

 So, what are the Northern Lights?
 “I never get tired of answering this question as I want people to understand just how amazing what we are seeing really is!” says irrepressibly enthusiastic Northern Lights expert Dr John Mason MBE.

-The aurora veteran, with over 15 years of seeing the aurora aboard Hurtrigruten, explains “The aurora borealis is caused by electrically charged particles that are released by the Sun and travel 150 million kilometres across space to the Earth.”
+The aurora veteran, with over 15 years of seeing the aurora aboard Hurtrigruten, explains “The aurora borealis is caused by electrically charged particles that are released by the Sun and travel 150 million kilometers across space to the Earth.”

 “If you look at a picture of the Sun during a total solar eclipse, you’ll see the dark disk of the Moon in the middle, blocking out the Sun, with streamers of the Sun's outer atmosphere, the corona, around the edge going out into space.
 Those streamers feed into what we call the solar wind – a steady stream of gas and electrically charged particles flowing out from the Sun all the time.”